Dimension Polynomials for Affine Partial Difference Algebraic Groups: Dimension Polynomials

 \subsection{Dimension Polynomials in the Partial Case}

 \begin{theorem} Let $\G$ be an algebraic group over a $\s$\=/field $k$.
-Let $(G[i])_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to $\G$.
-Then there exists a numerical polynomial $\Phi(t)\in\mathbb{Q}[t]$ of degree at most $n$ such that for large enough $i\in\mathbb{N}$, $\dim(G[i])=\Phi[i]$. \end{theorem} \begin{proof} We will prove this by induction on the number of endomorphisms $n$, following similar steps to the proof of \Cref{the: partial ideal generation property}. \Cref{the: ordinary dimension polynomial} proves this statement in the ordinary case.
-Let $\s=\basicset$ and suppose that $n\geq2$, and assume that for any generalised $\s$\=/algebraic group $(G[i])_{i\in\mathbb{N}}$ with respect to $\G$ such that $|\s|=n-1$, there exists a dimension polynomial of degree at most $n-1$ for $(G[i])_{i\in\mathbb{N}}$.
+Let $(G_i)_{i\in\mathbb{N}}$ be a generalised $\s$\=/algebraic group with respect to $\G$.
+Then there exists a numerical polynomial $\Phi(t)\in\mathbb{Q}[t]$ of degree at most $n$ such that for large enough $i\in\mathbb{N}$, $\dim(G_i)=\Phi(i)$. \end{theorem} \begin{proof} We will prove this by induction on the number of endomorphisms $n$, following similar steps to the proof of \Cref{the: partial ideal generation property}.
+This statement is true in the ordinary case by \Cref{the: ordinary dimension polynomial}.
+Let $\s=\basicset$ with $n\geq2$, and assume that for any generalised $\s$\=/algebraic group $(G_i)_{i\in\mathbb{N}}$ with respect to $\G$ such that $|\s|=n-1$, there exists a dimension polynomial of degree at most $n-1$ for $(G_i)_{i\in\mathbb{N}}$.